mikeyhogarth/nomelette-client/src/assets/md-content/Books.md

-Sheila compiled many of her recipes into books, which are listed below.
+Sheila compiled many of her recipes into several books, which are listed below.

-module.exports = [
-{
-id: 1,

 # Cooking For Friends Can Be Fun